atlasphp/Atlas.Table/docs/events.md

 )
 ```

-For example, when you call `updateRow()`, these events run in this order:
+For example, when you call `Table::updateRow()`, these events run in this order:

 - `beforeUpdateRow()`
 - `modifyUpdate()`